Frequently Asked Questions (FAQs)

 How long is the waiting list?

 There is no waiting list.
 Entry is based on four criteria: completion of Nurse Aide training, current listing as a Nurse Aide, scores on the TEAS test and points earned from general education courses.
 Applicants with the highest number of points will be admitted to the program.
 Applicants who are not admitted are encouraged to reapply.
 It is important to keep copies of your application and transcripts so you can resubmit them when you reapply.
-If you are not accepted for admission your application will be shredded.
+If you are not accepted for admission or decline your admission seat, your application will be shredded.

 Is there a minimum number of points required for admission?